hafabdulla/DS_Project/smart_city_architecture.md

 ## Overview

-We follow a strict layered architecture with three core layers: Presentation, Domain, and Foundation.
+We follow a strict layered architecture with four core layers: Presentation, Infrastructure, Domain, and Foundation.

 ## Core Layers